panama-gl/panama-gl/README.md

 mvn install
 ```

-All tests execute on each platform.
+This assumes the [bindings artifacts](https://gitlab.com/jzy3d/panama-gl-bindings/) (`panama-gl-bindings`) are used as is from our Maven repository but you can override them locally by building your own customization of the bindings libs.

+#### Tests

+Tests are made of
+* `Test*_all` Generic Unit Tests
+* `Test*_Platform` Platform specific Unit Tests (`Test*_macOS`, `Test*_linux`, etc)
+* `DurabilityTest*` Stress Tests

+All computers run all unit tests, but platform specific tests (`Test*_macOS`) will only execute on the suggested target.
+If they do not execute they issue a console warning during the Maven test phase.
+Modifying a generic class may mean to review all `Test*_Platform` tests.

+Minor release should
+- run unit tests on all target platforms {CPU, OS, JDK}.

+Major release should
+- run unit tests on all target platforms {CPU, OS, JDK}.
+- run additional `DurabilityTest*` manually.
 The computer building the test only runs test for its platform.
 Properly validating an API improvement hence requires running the tests, especially integration tests such as `DurabilityTest` manually.

-To build without running the tests :
+To build _without_ running the tests :

 ```
 mvn install -DskipTests
 ```

-To deploy
+To deploy to Maven repository :

 ```
 mvn deploy